Dask (software): XGBoost & LightGBM integrations

-To train an XGBoost model with Dask, a Dask cluster is composed of a central scheduler and multiple distributed workers, spins up an XGBoost scheduler in the same process running the Dask central scheduler and XGBoost worker in the same process running the Dask workers.
+Training an XGBoost model with Dask, a Dask cluster is composed of a central scheduler and multiple distributed workers, is accomplished by spinning up an XGBoost scheduler in the same process running the Dask central scheduler and XGBoost worker in the same process running the Dask workers.
 Dask workers then hand over the Pandas DataFrame to the local XGBoost worker for distributed training.

 PyTorch integration

 Skorch is a scikit-learn compatible wrapper for PyTorch, which enables Dask-ML to be used together with PyTorch.

 Keras and TensorFlow integrations

 SciKeras is an scikit-learn compatible wrapper for Keras models which enables Dask-ML to be used with Keras.